webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 {{Basic Page}}
 ==Overview==
 This topic provides guidance for writing code and markup samples and snippets for documentation published to webplatform.org.
 It is meant to provide a quality bar for code samples and snippets, and to provide consistency of style across this documentation, not functionality.
 Sample code serves as a mini-portal to content.
 Developers use samples as documentation, and they almost always browse code before reading a topic fully.
+Because of its special regard, code requires special attention.
 At the most basic level, effective code samples and snippets should follow these top five guidelines:
 *It must run as intended.
 While you need not include an entire .html file, code samples should indicate where the code fits in with required elements.
 *Code samples and snippets should be simple and brief.
 Their purpose is to demonstrate specific functionality, not what a clever programmer you are.
 *Follow coding best practices, where they are clear.
 For example, use feature detection rather than browser sniffing.